SameerX64/AuditIQ/README.md

    - Process PDFs in smaller chunks
    - Use more efficient PDF processing

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ### Development Guidelines
 - Follow PEP 8 style guidelines
 - Add tests for new features
 - Update documentation
 - Ensure backward compatibility

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments